IBM/eventing-openliberty-blockchain/README.md

 ## Conclusion

 Well done.
-You have created a fully distributed 2 Org network, submitted transactions to the blockchain and listened to events from the distributed network.
-As well as updating the owner of a car based off events.
+You have created a 2 Org network, where different organizations submit transactions to the blockchain: adding, updating and querying as well as listening to events from a blockchain using the Hyperledger Java SDK and Open Liberty.